tilnewman/heroespath-media/README.md

-# Heroes Path Resource Repository
+# Heroes Path Resource Repository General Information
-This GitHub hosted repository holds the images, sounds, music, fonts, documents, and all other resources required to run the Heroes Path game.
+This is a collection of resource files required by the Heroes’ Path game.

-Ziesche Til Newman
+This resource bundle holds the images, sounds, music, fonts, documents, and all other resources required to run the Heroes Path game.

-Copyright 2017
+2017-5-20
-All Rights Reserved
+zTn